-7. Aarti threatened Archana that she will kill Archana's brother if Archana did not give the tender to Ashu.
+- 7. Aarti threatened Archana that she will kill Archana's brother if Archana did not give the tender to Ashu.
 Archana gave the tender to Ashu under this fear.
-This contract is
+This contract is - a) Void - b) Voidable under section 16 of the Indian Contract Act - c) Voidable under section 15 of the Indian Contract Act - d) Valid

-8. Rohan agreed to sell his vintage car to his boss for just Rs.
+- 8. Rohan agreed to sell his vintage car to his boss for just Rs.
 10000 as his boss promised to give him a due promotion.
 It is a case of

 - a) Free Consent

 - b) Undue Influence

 - c) Misrepresentation

 - d) Fraud